 It’s time for girls and women of all ages to come together and make a difference in each other’s lives.
-We’re happy to have influential Canadians join the BeYou movement.
-Hear directly from them why this campaign matters and why we need you on board:
+We’re happy to have to influential canadians join the BeYou movement.
+Hear directly from them why this campaign matters and why we need you on board.

 Erin Cebula has been a fixture on Canadian TV since landing the coveted role of Community/Arts Reporter for BC’s #1 station in 2000.
 Her compassionate approach to entertainment reporting has graced the likes of Vancouver talk show Urban Rush, Canucks Pay-Per-View and HGTV Canada’s feel-good hit, Makeover Wish.
 Erin has been the West Coast Correspondent for Entertainment Tonight Canada since 2005, a gig that allows her to do what she does best – laugh, explore, and engage with the biggest names in entertainment.
 This former farm girl and undercover jock is also an active advocate for the BCSPCA, the Spokesperson for BC Children’s Hospital Lottery and the proud new Program Ambassador for BeYou.

 Erin will be on location for several launch events, will appear in the BeYou video plus provide extensive social media involvement.
 We believe Erin will connect with both the mothers as well as the girls that our initiative is geared towards and ultimately will encourage girls to get involved in this positive empowerment campaign.

 Go Girls Healthy Bodies Healthy Minds is the exact program I needed when I was a young girl.
 In my adolescence I was awkwardly shy, uncomfortable in my own skin and had completely convinced myself I was ugly and dumb.
 When I think back I remember how badly I wanted someone safe to talk to about my problems, but I never got the opportunity.